18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

-Heading to the dairy-filled state of Wisconsin?
+Planning the ultimate journey to the state of Wisconsin?
 Don’t skip adding all the best things to do in Milwaukee, WI, to your travel plans.
-As the state’s biggest city and most exciting urban destination, visiting Milwaukee is a must-visit on any road trip to America’s Midwest.
+As the state’s biggest city and most exciting urban destination, Milwaukee is one of our must-visit cities whenever we’re planning a road trip through America’s Midwest.

-Not sure what to do on your Milwaukee vacation?
-Don’t worry: We’ve got you covered with this complete guide to the best places to visit in Milwaukee, Wisconsin!
+Not sure what to do on your vacation?
+Don’t worry: We’ve got you covered with our complete guide to the best places to visit in Milwaukee, Wisconsin!

 Milwaukee County Zoo

 Seeking out a day full of fun for the entire family?
 Look no further than the expansive and engaging Milwaukee County Zoo.
-Home to 1,800 fascinating animals and spanning 190 acres, this family-friendly destination is the ideal place to spend the whole day.
+Home to 1,800 fascinating animals and spanning 190 acres, this family-friendly destination is the ideal place to spend a whole day on your Brew City vacation.

 Within the zoo’s habitats, visitors will scope out everything from primates like bonobos and gorillas to North American species like grizzly bears and prairie dogs.
 With special exhibits and conservation programs in addition to the animal enclosures, the Milwaukee County Zoo also serves as a valuable educational opportunity for visitors of all ages.

-Adult entry is only $8.75, but the zoo operates a number of free family days throughout the year; check their website before you visit to see if you can grab yourself a bargain!
+Adult entry is only $8.75, but the zoo operates a number of free family days throughout the year; we’d recommend checking their website before you visit to see if you can snag a bargain!

 Mitchell Park Horticultural Conservatory

-The Domes are opening seasonally to perform maintenance and can sometimes be closed for weddings or other events; it’s always best to check online before you visit.
+The Domes are open and closed seasonally to perform maintenance and can sometimes be closed for weddings or other events; we’d always recommend checking the events calendar online before visiting.

 Pabst Mansion